 These jalapeño chicken rolls are crispy, cheesy, and FULL of flavor!
 They are the perfect finger food for your holiday party or any occasion, and I can guarantee everyone will love them.

 My inspiration for this dish came from the micro brewery Four Peaks in Tempe, Arizona.
 They are famous for their award winning amber beer, Kilt Lifter.
 Aside from the beers, the food is AMAZING.
 My favorite thing to order is the Arizona Chicken Rolls.
 It comes with a sweet jalapeno dipping sauce and it is the PERFECT appetizer!

 I recreated the recipe and I think I got it pretty damn close.
 These are a hit when I make them for gatherings, and my husband’s friends always request them.

 Chicken– you can use a rotisserie chicken if you want to save some time, but I highly recommend making my juicy, flavorful chicken breast for this.
 You just need seasoned salt, pepper, garlic powder, sour cream, butter, and oil.
-I use Lawry’s Seasoned Salt and Lawry’s Seasoned Pepper.
+I use Lawry’s Seasoned Salt.
 There is a ton of flavor in the pan juices, which is why I recommend this over a rotisserie chicken.